 two weeks ago I repotted my small Hawthorn and I wanted to show you some pictures I shot that day.
-Unfortunately it was a to big a risk to plant the Hawthorn in to the planed Dan Barton pot, it was just to shallow to house the root mass that was clinging on to a large stone.
+Unfortunately, it was a too big a risk to plant the Hawthorn into the planed Dan Barton pot, it was just too shallow to house the root mass that is clinging onto a large stone.
 So I planted it in a temporary and a bit over size pot.
 Next repotting I might be able to remove that rock and then I plant it in Dan’s pot!

-Below: A small detail I did not expected or had forgotten about!
-A rock hold firmly by thick roots.
+Below: A small detail I did not expect or had forgotten about!
+A rock holds firmly by thick roots.
 Those two roots (yellow arrows) might be useful in the future to replace that thick root.
-For now the thick root will be shortened.
+For now, the thick root will be shortened.

 Below: The thick root shortened.
-(Yellow arrow) The second thick root holding one to the root is not cut back for now, there were just to many small roots growing from it.
+(Yellow arrow) The second thick root holding one to the root is not cut back, for now, there were just too many small roots growing from it.
 Next repotting time, wen more fine roots have grown from the top thick roots it will be removed and then the stone might be removed as well!

-Below: On the backside of the tree a other thick root is shortened.
+Below: On the backside of the tree another thick root is shortened.

 Below: This picture was made a few days later.
 I know that the tree needs a lot more work and that the top section needs to thicken and fill out more, But I do feel it is heading in the right direction.
 I love to work on Hawthorns!

 Hope you like were this little Hawthorn is going?!
 I will keep you posted on its future developments.

 Hans van Meer.